Mobile-VideoGPT: Fast and Accurate Model for Mobile Video Understanding: Supplementary Material

 \subsection{Additional training details}

-We adopt a three‐stage training pipeline as summarized in Table~\ref{tab:training}.
+We adopt a three‐stage training pipeline as summarized in Tab.~\ref{tab:training}.
 In \textbf{Stage 1 (Image Projector Pre‐training)}, the image and video encoders, as well as the small language model, are kept frozen.
 Only the efficient image token projection module is trainable.
 We use a batch size of 128, a learning rate of $1\times10^{-3}$, and a cosine decay schedule with a warmup ratio of 0.03 for two epochs, optimized by AdamW. \textbf{Stage 2 (Video Projector Pre‐training)} follows the same hyperparameter settings, again freezing the image/video encoders and the small language model, and training only the projection module. \textbf{Stage 3 (Instruction Tuning)} keeps the encoders frozen but makes both the projection module and the small language model trainable.
 The latter is trained with LoRA, configured as $lora_{r}=128$ and $lora_{\alpha}=256$.
 In this stage, we use a smaller learning rate of $2\times10^{-4}$, a batch size of 64, and maintain the same optimizer and schedule strategy for two additional epochs.
 Pre‐training of the image and video projectors takes approximately 16 hours on 8~A100 40\,GB GPUs, while the instruction fine‐tuning stage requires around 36 hours.